arista-eosplus/ztpserver/docs/cookbook/ztpsVMonEOS/l2l3wm.rst

 In order to enable connectivity to the VM locally (from the host switch), a Linux bridge interface needs to be created and assigned an IP in the same subnet as one of the interfaces on the VM.

-The ZTPSERVER VM needs to be restarted after the switch boots up.
+The ZTPServer VM needs to be restarted after the switch boots up.

-.. note:: The ZTPSERVER VM needs to have its default gateway pointed to the default gateway of the management network.
+.. note:: The ZTPServer VM needs to have its default gateway pointed to the default gateway of the management network.

 ..
 End of ztps.sh